warren-bank/mirror-XMail-mail-server/Readme.txt

 	A new USER.TAB variable "PopEnable" has been added to enable/disable the account from fetching emails.
 Date 08-06-2001	0.73
 	Fixed a possible buffer overflow bug inside the DNS resolver.
+Date 10-06-2001	0.74
+	A stack shifting call method has been implemented to make virtually impossible for attackers to guess the stack frame pointer.
+	With this new feature, even if buffer overflows are present, the worst thing that could happen is a server crash and not the attacker that execute root code on the server machine.
+	Implemented the SIZE ESMTP extension and introduced a new SERVER.TAB variable "MaxMessageSize" that set the maximum message size that the server will accept ( in Kb ).
+	If this variable is not set or if it's zero, any message will be accepted.
+	A new SMTP authentication permission ( 'Z' ) has been added to allow authenticated users to bypass the check.
+	The SMTP sender now check for the remote support of the SIZE ESMTP extension.
+	A new SERVER.TAB variable has been added  "CustMapsList"  to enable the user to enter custom maps checking ( look at the section "SERVER.TAB variables" ).
+	Fixed a bug in "frozdel" CTRL command.